 $table_id = 'payment'; .... require "classes/$table_id.class.inc"; $dbobject = new $table_id; $result = $dbobject->insertRecord($_POST);

-Each method call from the Controller to the Model will execute a series of methods which are hard-coded in the abstract table class as shown in this set of UML diagrams.
-Those methods with a "_cm_" prefix are defined within the abstract class but are empty, which means that when they are executed nothing happens.
-However, if any of these methods is copied from the abstract class to the concrete class then the copy in the concrete class will override, or be executed instead of, the original in the abstract class.
+Each method call from the Controller to the Model will initiate a database operation in a series of predefined steps which have been built into the abstract table class as shown in this set of UML diagrams.
+Those methods with a "_cm_" prefix, which are known as customisable methods or "hook" methods, are defined within the abstract class but are empty, which means that when they are executed nothing happens.
+However, if any of these methods is copied from the abstract class to the concrete class then the copy in the concrete class will override, or be executed instead of, the empty original in the abstract class.
 If any code is inserted into the method in the concrete class then this code will be executed when that method is called.

 <table>_sNN where "s" denotes a subclass and "NN" is an incrementing number.
-This automatically inherits all the methods in the superclass but allows me to override any of those methods.
+This automatically inherits all the methods in the superclass but allows me to override any of those methods with a different implementation.
 Note that the subclass deals with the same table as the superclass, it just provides different business rules for that table.
 I then change that task's component script to point to this subclass.
 You can see working examples of this in the Data Dictionary subsystem of the framework where you will find the following class files:

 dict_table.class.inchandles the standard processing for "dict_table".